influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 3. Do the following at the top of the page:
    - Select your local time zone or UTC.
    - Choose a time range for your data.
 4. Consider which notebook cells to add to your notebook.
 You need to have one input cell for other cells to run properly.
-By default, each notebook includes **Metric Selector**, **Data Validation**, and **Visualization** cells.
+The default notebook cell types included in your notebook (**Data Source**, **Visualization**, and **Action**) vary depending on the type of notebook you selected in step 2.
 5. Select your bucket in **Metric Selector** and then select the filters to narrow your data.
 6. Do one of the following:
     - To view results in your cells (for example, **Data Validation** and **Visualization**) *without writing data*, click **Preview** (or press **CTRL + Enter**).